 The most important thing to remember is that crèche places go very quickly, and you should reserve your place well before birth.

 There are crèches in excellent state with a fully qualified staff that care for children up to three years old.
 They usually give priority to children whose parent’s work fulltime.
-They can be used on a part-time basis if required.
+They are available on a part-time basis if necessary.

 The application process for state crèches should start in the fourth month of pregnancy.
 An interview is organised to discuss how many days a week the child with attend and the date he or she will start at the crèche.
 Confirmation is sent in the seventh month of pregnancy.
 Every case is dealt with in chronological order.